sikaeducation/eslint-config/README.md

 Set `NPM_TOKEN` on GitHub Actions to publish.
 Generate it on [Sika's npm page](https://www.npmjs.com/settings/sikaeducation/tokens) then add it to the [secrets page](https://github.com/sikaeducation/eslint-config/settings/secrets/actions).

-Publish updates by incrementing version with `npm version patch|minor|major`) and pushing.
+Publish updates by incrementing the version with `npm version patch|minor|major` and pushing.